 Melissa officinalis, commonly known as lemon balm, is a fragrant perennial herb from the mint family.
-Native to Europe and Central Asia, this citrus-scented plant has naturalized across many regions worldwide.
+Native to Europe and Central Asia, this citrus-scented plant now thrives in gardens worldwide.

 Common name(s): Common balm, balm, bee balm, sweet balm, Melissa, heart's delight, honey plant.